tbroyer/oauth-servlets/README.md

 OAuth-Servlets is a library of servlet filters using the [Nimbus OAuth SDK](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk) and [Caffeine](https://github.com/ben-manes/caffeine) to implement an OAuth resource server.

-There's a twin library for Jakarta RS, [OAuth-RS](rs/README.md), that can be used outside a servlets environment, but can also be used alongside OAuth-Servlets.
+There's a twin library for JAX-RS, [OAuth-RS](rs/README.md), that can be used outside a servlets environment, but can also be used alongside OAuth-Servlets.

 ## Rationale